Boti869/Science_calculator/README.md

 # Science_calculator
 This is a science calculator specifically for electrical calculations (and possibly physics in later updates).
 I'm really excited to make this, my goal is to make it a real object one day and be able to use in school.
 HUGE help for me in my mechatronics studies
 ## Compile and run
-''gcc main.c calcs/help.c calcs/basic-calc.c calcs/Science-calc.c electrics-c/electrical-laws.c electrics-c/initLaws.c -o mycalc //build mycalc.exe
+`gcc main.c calcs/help.c calcs/basic-calc.c calcs/Science-calc.c electrics-c/electrical-laws.c electrics-c/initLaws.c -o mycalc //build mycalc.exe
-mycalc //run the file ''
+mycalc //run the file `
 ### License
 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See LICENSE for details.